mosherubin/Japanese-Cipher-Machines/README.md

 This project is a Python 3 library for simulating several Japanese cipher machines used by the Japanese military and diplomatic corps between the years 1930-1945.
-The library also includes basic and generic cryptographic components used to implement the aforementioned cipher machines.
+The library includes reusable cryptographic components used to implement the aforementioned cipher machines.

-If you are brand new to the Japanese cipher machines listed in this documentation, please skip down to the references section and familiarize yourself with the devices.
+If you are new to the Japanese cipher machines listed in this documentation, please skip down to the references section and familiarize yourself with the devices.
 This will help you understand the terminology used in the documentation.